 Prince Edward Island Rehiring Worker / Obligation to Re-Employ Rehiring Worker / Obligation to Re-Employ: Prince Edward Island requires the worker to have been employed by the accident employer for at least one year prior to the injury before the employer is required to re-employ.
-The obligation to re-employ does not apply to an employer who regularly employs fewer than 20 workers.
-Section of Act: Workers Compensation Act (sections 86.1 - 86.12) Policy (if any): POL-93, Return to Work Related Links (if any): N/A
+The obligation to re-employ does not apply to an employer who regularly employs fewer than 20 workers and the construction industry.
+Section of Act: Workers Compensation Act (sections 86.1 - 86.12) Policy (if any): POL-93, Return to Work